 Paint offers a lot of variety when it comes to shades.
 There is no colour in the spectrum that cannot be chosen, as you can mix and match and find the exact shade you have in mind.
 Marrying paint with a range of textures as well as finishes like glossy, matte and satin means there is no dearth in options.

 Wallpapers also come in a variety of finishes like vinyl, fabric and embossed and a rich range of prints – geometric, floral or royal paisley – just to name a few.
 The type of wallpaper should be chosen based on the larger home interiors design as well as the traffic in the room.
 For instance, children’s room should have a sturdier style like vinyl while fabric could go into the living or study rooms.

 Paint: 1 point; Wallpaper: 1 point

 The glamorous choice

 So, setting aside all the other practical factors, which one looks more glamorous – paint or wallpaper?
-It’s tough to choose one since both options look really impressive, if done well.
-However, unlike paint you just cannot wallpaper the entire home in the same colours and design.
-But, wallpaper scores just a tad higher in this point when used to create statement walls since it is a relatively newer product in India and hence good for making a dramatic style statement.
+It’s tough to choose one since both options look impressive if done well.
+However, unlike paint, you just cannot wallpaper the entire home in the same colours and design.
+But, wallpaper painting walls score just a tad higher in this point when used to create statement walls since it is a relatively newer product in India and hence good for making a dramatic style statement.